 The student is responsible for selecting a faculty member who will agree to serve as Chair of the Committee.
-The Chair of the Committee and the student confer on the selection of the remaining members.
+The Chair of the Committee and the student confer on the selection of the remaining members

 The Chair of the Committee is responsible for monitoring the student's progress through the program and for the supervision of the dissertation research.
-The Committee should be formed as soon as possible after passing the Screening Exam, and in no case later than the beginning of the second quarter following passing of the Screening Exam.
+The Committee should be formed as soon as possible after passing the Screening Exam.
 The required forms are obtained in the ECE Graduate Student Office.